 There are 3 answers to each question: Dislike, Okay and Like.

-Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure” Answer “Okay” if you tell yourself “Umm… I think I will be okay with that” Answer “Like” if you tell yourself “Yes, I’m interested”
+Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Ready?
 Let’s start

-You’re interested in administrative and clerical procedures and systems such as word processing, managing files and records, stenography, and other office procedures and terminology.|
+|You are interested in administrative and clerical procedures and systems such as word processing, managing files and records, stenography and transcription, designing forms, and other office procedures and terminology.|

 |You are interested in economic and accounting principles and practices, the financial markets, banking and the analysis and reporting of financial data.|

 |You like following set procedures and routines.|

 |You like working with data and details more than with ideas.|

 |You like starting up and carrying out projects.|

 |You like leading people and making many decisions.
 You don’t mind risk taking and dealing with business.|

 |You like work that includes practical, hands-on problems and solutions.|

 |You like working with plants, animals, and real-world materials like wood, tools, and machinery.|

 Now count how many points you have.

 After you’re done counting your points.
 Click below to view your results.